ganrad/aks-aspnet-sqldb-rest/README.md

 ### F] Define and execute Claims API Build pipeline in Azure DevOps
 **Approx. time to complete this section: 1 Hour**

 In this step, we will create a **Continuous Integration** (CI) pipeline in Azure DevOps.
 This pipeline will contain the tasks for building the microservice (binary artifacts) and packaging (layering) it within a docker container.
 During the application container build process, the application binary is layered on top of a base docker image (mcr.microsoft.com/dotnet/core/aspnet).
-Finally, the built application container is pushed into ACR an which you deployed in Section [E].
+Finally, the application container image is pushed into the ACR which you deployed in Section [E].

 Before proceeding with the next steps, take a few minutes and go thru the **dockerfile** and Claims API source files in the GitHub repository.
 This will help you understand how the container is built when the continuous integration (CI) pipeline is executed in Azure DevOps Services.